act65/act65.github.io/_posts/technical-posts/2018-10-20-backwards-with-benefits.md

 ---
 layout: post
 title: The advantages of backward reasoning.
+subtitle: A simple exploration of what can be gained by reasoning backwards from your goal.
 ---

 What can I gain if, rather than planning into the future, I can plan backwards from my goals (or both)?